bndnio/concurrency-management/VectorClocks/VectorClocks/README.md

 ## Implementation

-The implemention of the portion of the project was made relatively easy with the use of swift.
+The implementation of the portion of the project was made relatively easy with the use of swift.
 While this is my first time using the language and there of course a learning curve, the fact that it is strongly typed and compiled made for quick debugging.

 The code is broken into three chunks: main, Node, and VectorClocks.